C-Keenan/HomeAllowList/README.md

-This project is to allow or block specific websites using home DNS Server routing using adguardhome.
+This project is to allow or block specific websites using Adguardhome.

 C-Keenan